 Nickie Valdez, a native of San Antonio, came out in the early 1960’s and has always been inclined to the spiritual aspect of life.
 Her early involvement with the LGBT community began in the early 70’s, at the San Antonio Free Clinic (a city wide clinic funded in part by the United Way) where she volunteered for the switchboard (a hotline for the LGBT community).
 At that time, the bars were the only convening places for the community in San Antonio.

 Nickie has been a vital and active member of the Dignity community for its 41 years of service in San Antonio.
-She has also been a founder of other organization in San Antonio, including San Antonio Equal Rights Political Caucus and PRO SA (Progressive Religious Organizations of San Antonio) and worked hard to build bridges across communities and groups.
+She has also been a founder of other organizations in San Antonio, including San Antonio Equal Rights Political Caucus and PRO SA (Progressive Religious Organizations of San Antonio) and worked hard to build bridges across communities and groups.
 She and her spouse of 31 years, Deb Myers, were legally married in September of 2015.

 (This biographical statement provided by Nickie Valdez.)